Chapter 19: The Tragedy at Ong Thanh 062025

 However, that became extremely hard to do because of the large number of

-that?
-Instead, Valdez was forced to take his wounded men and the ones
+Valdez was forced to take his wounded men and the ones who were able to

-who were able to carry them almost due east.
-He traveled around a
+carry them almost due east.
+He traveled about 100 meters before stopping

-Now, Valdez's men were in a world unto themselves.
-They were so weak
+and setting up a fighting perimeter.
+Now, Valdez's men were in a world

-that they would never have been able to fend-off an assault, nor were
+unto themselves.
+They were so weak that they would never have been able

-they in a position to provide reinforcements for Clark Welch's D
+to fend off an assault, nor were they in a position to provide

-Company.
-There was a lull in the firing for about thirty minutes, while
+reinforcements for Clark Welch's D Company.
+There was a lull in the

-Newman's two useless air strikes were taking place.
-Those air strikes
+were taking place.
+Those air strikes were dropped in the middle of

-were dropped in the middle of nowhere, but they did serve one vital
+nowhere, but they did serve one vital purpose: to aid the enemy.
+Their

-purpose to aid the enemy.
-Their off-target location signaled to Triet
+off-target location signaled to Triet that whoever was orchestrating

-that whoever was orchestrating these air strikes as well as calling off
+these air strikes, as well as calling off the artillery fires, had just

-the artillery fires had just become his newest best friend.
+become his newest best friend.

 Additionally, Triet's diversionary sniper fire on the NDP was now